mindee/mindee-api-ruby/docs/getting_started.md

 Let's take a deep dive into how this works.

 ## Initializing the Client
-The `Client` automatically connects to the default endpoints for each product (or creates one with given parameters for Custom APIs).
+The `Client` automatically connects to the default endpoints for each product (or creates one with given parameters for Universal APIs).

 The `Client` requires your [API key](https://developers.mindee.com/docs/make-your-first-request#create-an-api-key).